Skip to additional navigation Skip to content

 • Rushcliffe Borough Council, who will be using the neighbourhood plan to determine planning applications in Tollerton.

-View from Tollerton Lane looking SW towards Jubilee Wood
+View from Tollerton Lane looking south-west towards Jubilee Wood

 Background and context